 1) God’s Work

 God’s work is 1) the salvation of souls.
 If this doesn’t happen first as a priority, and happen constantly as a habit, then whatever you are involved in is purely a social work, and it is not the work of God.
-Therefore, any minister claiming to be a missionary which is not actively and constantly involved in soulwinning, simply is a liar, a fraud, and a false minister of the gospel.
+Therefore, any minister claiming to be a missionary who is not actively and constantly involved in soulwinning, simply is a liar, a fraud, and a false minister of the gospel.

 Today we have overloaded missions with about 80% “support” missionaries, and 20% evangelistic and church planting missionaries.
 The reality is, these support missionaries absorb probably close to 90% of the funds available, and choke off anybody doing “real missions”.

 We do not need full time $100,000/year income missionaries to fly airplanes.
 I can get to anywhere in the world paying national (pagan) pilots to fly me there.
 Most of the time, land access is available although much slower.
 Why do we have to fly in, speak 1 night, and fly out to wait 2 weeks in a nice city house to do it again?
-What happened to living among the people you minister to?
+What happened to live among the people you minister to?

 The issue is very simple, we MUST EVANGELIZE, every minister and Christian, and we do it always.
 This is the heartbeat of Christianity, and we are in dire heart problems.